foundriesio/docs/source/user-guide/custom-ci/custom-ci-for-rootfs.rst

 Bitbake
 -------

-Use the :ref:`lmp-sdk container<ref-linux-dev-container>` (aka dev container) to bitbake a system image or an ostree repo that contains an OTA-updatable part for rootfs.
+Use the :ref:`lmp-sdk container<ref-linux-dev-container>` (aka dev container) to :term:`bitbake` a system image or an ostree repo that contains an OTA-updatable part for rootfs.

 1. Disable FoundriesFactory CI specific steps.
    Add the following to ``conf/local.conf``: